llaske/sugarizer-apkbuilder/README.md

 Finally, launch the usual docker command.

 ### Change activity set
-You could customize the set of activities provided with Sugarizer to optimize size of the final APK file or to add your own activities.
-Let's suppose for example that you want to remove the Abecedarium activity.
+You could customize the set of activities provided with Sugarizer to optimize size of the final APK file.
+Let's suppose for example that you want to remove the Abecedarium and the TurtleBlocksJS.

-To do that, before launching the docker command, first remove the line 15 in file `sugarizer/activities.json`:

-	{"id": "org.olpcfrance.Abecedarium", "name": "Abecedarium", "version": 5, "directory": "activities/Abecedarium.activity", "icon": "activity/activity-icon.svg", "favorite": true, "activityId": null},

-Then completely remove directory `sugarizer/activities/Abecedarium.activity`.

-	rm -rf sugarizer/activities/Abecedarium.activity
+To do that, you could use the `exclude-activities` parameter.
+The value following this paremeter is the list of activity names to exclude, separated by commas without spaces.

-Finally, launch the usual docker command.
+So to exclude Abecedarium and TurtleBlockJS activities, launch the docker command:

+	sudo docker run --rm -it \
+		 -v `pwd`/sugarizer:/sugarizer \
+		 -v `pwd`/cordova-plugin-sugarizeros:/cordova-plugin-sugarizeros \
+		 -v `pwd`:/output \
+		 llaske/sugarizer-apkbuilder:latest exclude-activities=Abecedarium,TurtleBlocksJS

+Note that the activity name is the directory name where the activity is located without the `.activity` suffix.
+So for example, `EbookReader` for `EbookReader.activity`.

 ## Learn more about APK builder
 If you want to understand how the APK builder docker container works, you could find docker source [here](src).